You are here:

 • Keep your vessel in good working condition; ensure it is seaworthy and can move under its own power.

 • If you are selling your boat, make sure the boat is going to good hands and inform the Marine Board of the transfer of ownership (Bill of Sale).
-If you don’t you could end up with the bill for removing the vessel if it becomes abandoned or derelict down-the-road.
+If you don’t, you could end up with the bill for removing the vessel if it becomes abandoned or derelict down-the-road.

 • Have an end-of-life plan for your vessel.
 For ways to dispose of your vessel see the information on boat disposal options.

 Call your local County Sheriff’s Office if a boat appears to have become abandoned or derelict.
 Call 911 if the boat is involved in an emergency.
+If you wish to report the boat to the Marine Board as well, please use the reporting form.

 Signs that a boat is at risk of becoming, or already is, an abandoned or derelict vessel include: